apache/druid/docs/content/tutorials/cluster.md

 your needs.

 This simple cluster will feature:
- - Two Master servers to host the Coordinator and Overlord processes
+ - A Master server to host the Coordinator and Overlord processes
- - Scalable, fault-tolerant Data servers running Historical and MiddleManager processes
+ - Two scalable, fault-tolerant Data servers running Historical and MiddleManager processes
- - A Query server, hosting the Druid Broker and Router processes
+ - A query server, hosting the Druid Broker and Router processes

-In production, we recommend deploying multiple Master servers with Coordinator and Overlord processes in a fault-tolerant configuration.
+In production, we recommend deploying multiple Master servers and multiple Query servers in a fault-tolerant configuration based on your specific fault-tolerance needs, but you can get started quickly with one Master and one Query server and add more servers later.

 ## Select hardware